How to recruit volunteers

 Hold an event to tell people about your project and invite them to volunteer.
 Make it clear what the tasks are and what the size of the commitment is so that everyone knows what they’re getting into.
 Ask your volunteers to give you their contact details and a list of the skills and experience they want to offer, but make it clear that you’re not promising that there will be scope to use them.

 Another way to find volunteers is to ask local clubs and organisations if they can help — sports club members might be willing to help on a specific task, for example breaking ground for a community garden.
 Other local or national organisations like the WI or Rotary might be able to offer introductions to useful people.

-But don’t worry if you can’t find any volunteers through these approaches, there are other organisations that can help:
+Don’t worry if you can’t find any volunteers through the above approaches, there are other organisations that can help.

 - The National Council for Voluntary Organisations (NVCO) can support local community projects in finding volunteers — and provide guidance in their resources section